OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-135.md

 ## Psalm 135:3

-> Honour the Lord, for the Lord is good;
+> Praise the Lord, for the Lord is good;
 > Sing praises to His name, for it is delightful.

 ## Psalm 135:4